-■ Standard 9-10.R.5: Cite relevant textual evidence to support analysis of what the text says explicitly as well as what inferences can be drawn from the text, including identifying where the text
+■ Standard 11-12.R.5: Cite relevant textual evidence to support analysis of what the text says explicitly as well as inferences drawn from the text, including analyzing where the text implies ambiguity.

-■ Comprehending at both a literal (surface) and deeper (inference/ text base) level to create a mental model what the text says explicitly and when drawing inferences from the text.
 (RL & RI)

-- Identifying and quoting specific words, phrases, and/or passages that directly support analysis - Using evidence from the text to make logical connections - Drawing conclusions beyond what is directly stated - Recognizing and analyzing ambiguity in the text - Supporting claims with evidence from the text says explicitly as well as inferences drawn from the text.
+- Comprehending at both a literal (surface) and deeper (inference/ text base) level to create a mental model - Identifying and quoting specific words, phrases, and/or passages that directly support analysis - Using evidence from the text to make logical connections - Drawing conclusions beyond what is directly stated - Recognizing and analyzing ambiguity in the text - Supporting claims with evidence from the text says explicitly as well as inferences drawn from the text.
+(RL & RI)